docsforadobe/after-effects-scripting-guide/docs/globals.rst

 ``generateRandomNumber()``

 .. note::
-   This functionality was added in After Effects 13.6
+   This functionality was added in After Effects 13.6 (CC 2015)

 **Description**